 Whatever the case, if you manage your property, you will save those monthly management fees and can use them how you feel best for your situation.

-If you manage your rental property yourself, you are responsible for finding a qualified tenant.
+If you manage your rental property yourself, you are responsible for finding a qualified resident.
 Now, if you’re a homeowner without rental experience, this can be a daunting task.

-What if you put a tenant in your home that has a prior eviction on his or her record?
-What if your tenant falls on hard times?
-How will you address this with the tenant?
-This issue can be especially nerve-racking if your tenant is a friend or relative.
+What if you put a resident in your home that has a prior eviction on his or her record?
+What if your resident falls on hard times?
+How will you address this with the resident?
+This issue can be especially nerve-racking if your resident is a friend or relative.

-However, if you have a well-defined process for screening prospective tenants and do not fall prey to using your gut feelings, this can be a positive experience.
+However, if you have a well-defined process for screening prospective residents and do not fall prey to using your gut feelings, this can be a positive experience.

 Also, you will need to understand and follow the Fair Housing Act.
 Adhering to this act will make sure you do not discriminate during your application process.